Dyslexia is something that I’ve heard about my entire adult life as a teacher. But my knowledge has been fairly superficial until now.

 ~ Misreads, omits, or adds small function words such as an, a, from, the, to, were, are, of

 ~ Omits or changes suffixes, saying need for needed, talks for talking, or late for lately

 ~ When reading a story or a sentence, substitutes a word that means the same thing but doesn’t look at all similar, such as trip for journey, fast for speed, or cry for weep

 ~ Substitutes similar-looking words, even if it changes the meaning of the sentence, such as sunrise for surprise or house for horse

 The Neurological Component

 Can this be corrected?
+Can the child learn to read using the auditory cortex rather than the visual cortex?
 There is research to show that with early intervention and specific instruction, the dyslexic child’s brain can be re-wired to process written language correctly.
+The child can begin to read using the auditory cortex, sounding out words phonetically.
 (See bottom of the post for resources).

 There are many famous scientists, composers, and artists who were dyslexic.